The 12 most expensive Championship players ever: Neves, Carvalho, Ritchie…

 In Newcastle’s bid to return to the Premier League immediately after relegation in 2016, they paid Crystal Palace £10million for Gayle after he finished top scorer for the club in each of his three seasons at Selhurst Park.

-The forward rattled 23 goals in 34 games as Newcastle won the Championship, but could find himself on the way out this summer after scoring just six in the Premier League the following season and so was loaned out to West Brom back in the second tier.
+The forward rattled 23 goals in 34 games as Newcastle won the Championship, but he scored only six in the Premier League the following season and so was loaned out to West Brom back in the second tier.

 Rhodes became the most expensive player outside of the top flight when he joined Blackburn Rovers for £8million in 2012, and his value has increased a further £1million with each move since, signing for Middlesbrough for £9million before they shipped him to Sheffield Wednesday for an eight-figure sum.

 However, since leaving Blackburn he has failed to live up to his previous high standards for goalscoring, netting just 14 times in 75 Championship games for Boro and Wednesday, and in summer 2018 he was loaned to Norwich City for the season.

-One year after joining Bristol City for just £2million, Roberto Di Matteo splashed £11million on Ivorian striker Kodjia, with add-ons meaning the fee could rise to £15million.
+One year after joining Bristol City for just £2million, Roberto Di Matteo splashed £11million on Kodjia, with add-ons meaning the fee could rise to £15million.

 He equalled his 19-goal City tally in his debut season at Villa, despite making nine fewer appearances, but his 2017-18 campaign was decimated by injury and his 2018-19 campaign much less productive than his first two in the Championship.

-Scottish winger Ritchie upset the apple cart as he swapped Premier League Bournemouth for recently relegated Newcastle in 2016.
+Ritchie caused the raising of plenty of eyebrows when he swapped Premier League Bournemouth for recently-relegated Newcastle in 2016.

 It was just over a year after his 15 goals had helped Eddie Howe’s side to the Championship title, and he netted 16 in all competitions as Rafa Benitez’s Magpies secured an immediate return to the top flight.

-Rithcie then put in a string of impressive performances and bagged match-winners against Arsenal, Manchester United and Southampton to help Newcastle to a top-half finish in their first season back in the Premier League.
+Ritchie then put in a string of impressive performances and bagged match-winners against Arsenal, Manchester United and Southampton to help Newcastle to a top-half finish in their first season back in the Premier League.

-Not content with the £11million the club had spent on Kodjia at the start of the season, new Villa boss Steve Bruce brought in Brentford forward Hogan in January 2017.
+Not content with the £11million the club had spent on Kodjia at the start of the season, new Villa boss Steve Bruce splashed out another £12million to sign Hogan from Brentford in January 2017.

-The former Rochdale and Halifax Town forward had scored 21 times in 33 Championship appearances for the Bees, but has managed just seven goals in 51 league appearances at Villa Park and was loaned out to Sheffeld United in January 2019.
+The former Rochdale and Halifax Town forward had scored 21 times in 33 Championship appearances for the Bees but did not have as much impact at Villa Park and was loaned out to Sheffeld United in January 2019.

-Two years after joining Fulham for £11million, Di Matteo continued his spending spree at Villa by adding £1million to McCormack’s fee after winning two successive Player of the Year awards at Craven Cottage, scoring 42 goals in two seasons.
+Two years after joining Fulham for £11million, Di Matteo continued his spending spree at Villa by adding £1million to McCormack’s fee after he had won two successive Player of the Year awards at Craven Cottage, scoring 42 goals in two seasons.

 He failed to have the same impact at struggling Villa before falling out with Bruce having reportedly missed training on numerous occasions.
-He was loaned to Nottingham Forest last term before spending time this season in Australia with Melbourne Victory, scoring 14 times in 14 starts.
+He has since been loaned out to four separate clubs.

 Wolves’ first signing under their new owners was Costa, who joined initially on loan from Benfica in the summer of 2016.